HTTP routers

 HTTP routes process HTTP requests over HTTP/1.1 and HTTP/2.

-regular expression , and the request method (such as GET or POST) as route conditions.You can perform one of the actions with the request that satisfies the conditions:
+regular expression , or a request method (GET, POST, etc.) as a route condition.You can perform one of the actions with the request that satisfies the conditions:

 -